Hugh Bourne

-Hugh Bourne (3 April 1772 – 11 October 1852) along with William Clowes was the joint founder of Primitive Methodism, the largest offshoot of Wesleyan Methodism and, in the mid nineteenth century, an influential Protestant Christian movement in its own right.
+Hugh Bourne (3 April 1772 – 11 October 1852) along with William Clowes was the joint founder of Primitive Methodism, the largest offshoot of Wesleyan Methodism and, in the mid-19th century, an influential Protestant Christian movement in its own right.

 Early life

 Hugh Bourne was born on 3 April 1772 at Ford Hayes Farm, Ford Hayes Lane, Bucknall, within the present-day boundaries of Stoke-on-Trent, Staffordshire.

 Hugh was the son of Joseph and Ellen Bourne.
 In 1788, after basic training as a carpenter, Hugh moved to the nearby mining village of Bemersley (in the north-eastern fringe of the present-day Stoke-on-Trent) and was apprenticed to his uncle as a wheelwright.
-After 'serving his time' learning the trade, Hugh specialised principally in making and repairing windmill and watermill wheels.
+After 'serving his time' learning the trade, Bourne specialised principally in making and repairing windmill and watermill wheels.

-Hugh Bourne was brought up in a religious family and from the age of seven was increasingly troubled by existential and religious questions.
+Bourne was brought up in a religious family and from the age of seven was increasingly troubled by existential and religious questions.
 He lived with a rather morbid fear of being condemned to Hell and spent, as he phrased it, "twenty sorrowful years" in pursuit of salvation.
 Naturally, the shy young Bourne read the Bible, but it was only when his mother brought him an anthology of Christian writings in 1799 that the Christian message of salvation really began to resonate.
-Bourne wrote, "I believed in my heart, grace descended and Jesus Christ manifested himself unto me, my sins were taken away in an instant, and I was filled with all joy and peace in believing".
+Bourne wrote, "I believed in my heart, grace descended and Jesus Christ manifested himself unto me, my sins were taken away in an instant, and I was filled with all joy and peace in believing."

-Bourne's conversion at the age of twenty seven led him to join the local Wesleyan society at Burslem, one of the historical six towns of the City of Stoke-on-Trent.
+Bourne's conversion at the age of 27 led him to join the local Wesleyan society at Burslem, one of the historical six towns of the City of Stoke-on-Trent.
 He continued as a wheelwright but, after a period of group bible study, soon became a Methodist lay-preacher.

-By 1800, Bourne had moved a short distance to Harriseahead, a mining village near Biddulph close to the Staffordshire – Cheshire border.
+By 1800, Bourne had moved a short distance to Harriseahead, a mining village near Biddulph close to the Staffordshire–Cheshire border.
 Bourne was appalled at the moral state of his new surroundings, saying, "There was not in England a neighbourhood that was more ungodly and profane.
-A stranger could hardly go over Harriseahead without insult and sometimes not without injury".
+A stranger could hardly go over Harriseahead without insult and sometimes not without injury."